Derykian/Derykian.github.io/index.md

-[comment]: <You can use the [editor on GitHub](https://github.com/Derykian/NN-concepts-showcase/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.>

-[comment]: <Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.>

 ### About this site

 This page was created as a concept showcase and design report for AntsNet, an visual ant tracking and identifying AI algorithm.